 What are biologic therapies?

-What types of biologic therapies are used to treat people with inflammatory bowel disease?
+Examples of biologics used to treat people with IBD

-Currently, there are two types of biologic therapies that are generally used to treat IBD:1,3
+At this time, there are three types of biologic therapies used to treat IBD.
+These are:1

 - Anti-tumor necrosis factor (anti-TNF) medicines

-Biologics can be very effective for some people with IBD, but they are also linked to some serious side effects.
-For this reason, biologics are usually recommended for patients with moderate or severe IBD who have tried treatment with aminosalicylates, antibiotics, corticosteroids, or immunomodulators, but:
+Biologics can be very effective for people with moderate to severe IBD.
+They are usually recommended for people who have tried other treatments like anti-inflammatory drugs (aminosalicylates), antibiotics, corticosteroids, or immunomodulators, but:1,3,4

-- The medications worked at the beginning, but do not work anymore
+- The medicines worked at the beginning, but no longer work

 What are integrin receptor antagonists?